Frequently Asked Questions

 Check their ‘report’ and demand any errors be corrected.
 If they are not satisfied with the provision they will let you know and you will be given chances to rectify the issues.

-This is also the process should a concern come to their attention; you can provide a report, or educational philosophy, if you want.
+This is also the process should a concern come to their attention; you can provide a report, and an educational philosophy if you wish.
 (Please note, an educational philosophy on its own is not enough ‘evidence’ about the educational provision).

 Once you receive contact from the EHE (or other, such as EWO) you can tell them in writing (see sample letter) that you do not wish to meet with them.
 You are well within your rights to opt out of visits, and most LAs accept that without question.
 Some may need reminding of the law.
 It shouldn’t be used against you at any point as it is not a legal duty of the LA to monitor.

 Their first contact with you is simply to confirm that you are Home Educating, so it is worth remembering that anything else you offer at this stage is entirely up to you.
 If, after declining a visit, you receive a further letter asking for a visit to assess your provision (or anything similar) we advise that you reply with a letter once again stating that you do not wish to meet with them, and include a brief report on your provision.
 (If this is within the first few weeks after deregistration, you can just include an outline of what you are planning to do in the coming weeks.)
 The LA have no right to demand access to your home, or to your child/ren in order to assess suitability.